 Looking for your next money-making project?
-Buying things from pound shops and upselling them online is a surprisingly efficient way to make some quick cash!
+Buying things from cheap high street shops and reselling them online is a surprisingly effective way to make some quick cash!

-There’s no denying you can pick up a bargain or twelve at the pound shop (but remember: just cause it has a £1 price tag, doesn't mean it's a bargain - some products will cost you less than a quid elsewhere).
+There’s no denying you can pick up a bargain or twelve at the pound shop.

-In fact, it's even possible to walk out the pound store richer than you were when you walked in – by getting your hawk eyes on, your phone out and your money-making brain in action!
+In fact, it's even possible to walk out richer than you were when you walked in – by getting your hawk eyes on, your phone out and your money-making brain in action!

-According to money-making guru Gary Vaynerchuk, you should be able to find between 7–15 items on each visit to a pound store that will sell online for upwards of £5-10 a piece.
-Some might say this is a smidge optimistic, but play it right and there's definitely potential to earn up to the £100 mark selling on your cheapo purchases.
+According to money-making guru Gary Vaynerchuk, you should be able to find between 7–15 items on each visit to a pound store that will sell online for upwards of £5 – £10 apiece.
+Some might say this is a smidge optimistic, but play it right and there's definitely potential to earn up to the £100 mark by selling on your cheapo purchases.

-You just need to choose your items carefully, and know how to work the eBay selling game like a pro.
-Here are some pound shop upselling tips to get you started!
+You just need to choose your items carefully and know how to work the eBay selling game like a pro.
+Here are some upselling tips to get you started!

 Choose what to buy

-This might be obvious, but worth pointing out nonetheless: Your bog standard items aren't going to fetch much interest online, so keep an eye out for the more unusual items in store (kids' sections tend to be a gold mine, FYI!).
+Bog standard items aren't going to fetch much interest online, so keep an eye out for the more unusual items (kids' sections tend to be a gold mine, FYI!).

-Focussing on topical, trending, limited or niche products will undoubtedly bring in the most cash.
-For example, Disney themed items will almost always sell well online, particularly if the products coincide with the release of a new feature.
+Topical, trending, limited or niche products will undoubtedly bring in the most cash.
+For example, Disney-themed items will almost always sell well online, particularly if the products coincide with the release of a new feature.

-If you're worried about spending too long wandering around the pound shop aimlessly, remember you can always check websites first – you can't buy from pound shops online, but they're a good place to check out what's on offer before heading in.
+Remember, you can always check websites first – you can't buy from pound shops online, but they're a good place to check out what's on offer before heading in.
 Do some quick price comparisons as well; just because it has a £1 price tag, it doesn't mean it's a bargain.
 You can get some items cheaper elsewhere.

 Scan the item to see what it's worth

-When you come across an item in store that your money-making nose has sniffed out as a potential, look it up on the Amazon app.
+When you come across an item in store that you've sniffed out as a potential money-maker, look it up on the Amazon app.

-Whilst Amazon isn't the place to cash in on your items (they don’t have a bidding system and seller costs are higher than eBay as they include substantial extra charges), the app is great for checking product keywords and market prices quick sharp.
+While Amazon isn't the place to cash in on your items (they don’t have a bidding system and selling fees are higher than eBay as they include substantial extra charges), the app is great for checking product keywords and market prices quickly.

-You'll also get a quick idea of how easy it is for shoppers to get their hands on the item.
-If there are loads of third party sellers listing it at low prices, this is a sure sign the item isn't worth your time.
+You'll also get an idea of how easy it is for shoppers to get their hands on the item.
+If there are loads of third-party sellers listing it at low prices, this is a sure sign the item isn't worth your time.

 Checking the item on Amazon couldn't be easier – you can either scan the product barcode to get an instant result, or you can even just take a picture of the item via the app's camera function and you’ll be presented with all the info you need in a jiffy.